zdravkov/kendo-docs/web/combobox/overview.md

 ## Binding to Local or Remote Data

-The **ComboBox** can be bound to both local arrays and remote data via the **DataSource** component; an abstraction for local and remote data.
+The ComboBox can be bound to both local arrays and remote data service via the DataSource component; an abstraction for local and remote data.
 Local arrays are appropriate for limited value options, while remote data binding is better for larger data sets.
 With remote data-binding, items will be loaded on-demand; when they are displayed.
-The **DataSource**
-component can be used to serve data from a variety of data services, such as
+The DataSource component can be used to serve data from a variety of data services, such as
 [XML](http://en.wikipedia.org/wiki/XML),
 [JSON](http://en.wikipedia.org/wiki/JSON), and